Nico Hoerner Player Props: Cubs vs. Yankees

 Nico Hoerner At The Plate

-- Among qualified hitters, he ranks 37th in batting average, while his on-base percentage ranks 80th and he is 118th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 30th, his on-base percentage ranks 76th, and he is 117th in the league in slugging.

-- In 32.1% of his games this year, Hoerner has had at least one RBI.
-He's picked up more than one in 15.4% and driven in three or more of his team's runs in four contests.
+- Hoerner has driven in a run in 26 games this year (32.9%), including 12 games with more than one RBI (15.2%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.